 Ana Roque de Duprey (1853—1933)

-Born in Aguadilla, Puerto Rico, Ana Roque de Duprey fought for the equal education and voting rights for Puerto Ricans.
-She has published many celebrated novels, poems, and works of non-fiction, she was one of the founders of the University of Puerto Rico, and was a strong advocate for Peutro Rican suffrage.
+Born in Aguadilla, Puerto Rico, Ana Roque de Duprey fought for equal education and voting rights for Puerto Ricans.
+She has published many celebrated novels, poems, and works of non-fiction, she was one of the founders of the University of Puerto Rico, and was a strong advocate for Puerto Rican suffrage.
 In 1920, literate women were allowed to vote in Puerto Rico, but she continued to fight for all women, literate or not, to be able to vote.
 The vote was extended to all women in 1935.

 Mary Church Terrell (1863—1954)

 Mary Church Terrell fought for both gender and racial equality, making key speeches about the two issues being related and inseparable, which was highly controversial at the time.
 In one of her recorded speeches, "She reminded white women that to exclude Black women from voting because of race was like excluding white women because of gender."
 She marched in the 1913 suffrage parade, which was famously organized by Alice Paul.
 One of her other major accomplishments was much later in life.
 In the 1950s, she successfully sued the District of Colombia for segregated public accommodations and restaurants, a decision that was upheld by the Supreme Court.

 A leader in the early civil rights movement, Ida B. Wells was born into slavery during the Civil War in 1862 and went on to be a journalist, speaker, and educator.
 She focused primarily on ending white lynch mob violence, though she was also a vocal suffragette and dedicated her life to fighting for both women's rights and racial equality despite the two movements being at odds sometimes.
 Specifically, she confronted and fought against the women in the suffrage movement who ignored lynching and racism.
 She helped found the NAACP and also founded the first suffrage club for black women.